14.4 million dirhams in sales of confiscated items in Abu Dhabi

-Sales of seized items confiscated in implementation of judicial rulings issued by the Abu Dhabi Courts recorded a total value of 14 million and 482 thousand and 480 dirhams, from the proceeds of the sale of 101 vehicles and 5 boats, in addition to gold jewelry and artifacts, since the formation of a permanent committee to implement the rulings on the confiscation of vehicles, objects, money and metals.
-Precious, in November 2022.
+Sales of seized items confiscated in implementation of judicial rulings issued by the Abu Dhabi Courts recorded a total value of 14 million and 482 thousand and 480 dirhams, from the proceeds of the sale of 101 vehicles and five boats, in addition to gold jewelry and artifacts, since the formation of a permanent committee to implement the rulings on the confiscation of vehicles, objects, money and precious metals.
+In November of 2022.

 Follow our latest local and sports news and the latest political and economic developments via Google news